onqtam/headjack/src/implementation/ecosystem/architecture.md

 think of it as a spine/backbone to which everything attaches to

-the stable URL of content is an advertisement of the interface by itself similar to twitter's client attribution
+the persistent URL of content is an advertisement of the interface by itself similar to twitter's client attribution